spacelift-io/user-documentation/docs/concepts/vcs-agent-pools.md

 ## Run the VCS Agent inside a Kubernetes Cluster

-We have a Helm Chart that you can use to install the VCS Agent on top of your Kubernetes Cluster.
+We have a [VCS Agent Helm Chart](https://github.com/spacelift-io/spacelift-helm-charts) that you can use to install the VCS Agent on top of your Kubernetes Cluster.
 After creating a VCS Agent Pool in Spacelift and generating a token, you can add our Helm chart repo and update your local cache using:

 ```shell
 helm repo add spacelift https://downloads.spacelift.io/helm